 - By encouraging the person to consult or to continue treatment

-The Program will ultimately be deployed in all institutions in Québec that offer mental health care.
-It will be intended for people of all ages who suffer from common mental disorders.
+The PQPTM will ultimately be implemented in all other institutions in Québec that offer mental health services.